 Council Oak Steaks & Seafood is located in the Seminole Hard Rock Casino, the 6th largest casino in world, and is a popular destination for prime steaks, fresh seafood and selections from the award winning wine list.
 The atmosphere is contemporary and upscale and the service is great.
 The steaks at Council Oak are 100% U.S.D.A. prime, dry aged 21 to 28 days, and cut on-site in their butcher shop.
 Seafood options include fresh and local fish, Alaskan King Crab legs and custom saltwater tanks are filled with live Maine lobsters.
 Live entertainment is provided nightly Sunday - Thursday in the lounge.
 Reservations are recommended. ((813) 627-7628)

 1 Bern's Steak House

 Bern's Steak House is one of Tampa's best-known restaurants.
 Family-owned since opening in 1956, this venerable steak house is legendary for its impeccable service, top-quality food, and incredible attention to detail.
 Guests rave about the aged, charcoal-grilled steaks, which are ordered according to weight and thickness.
 Each comes with a salad, onion soup, baked potato, garlic toast, onion rings, and organic vegetables, so bring your appetite.
 Many of the restaurant's vegetables are locally grown on the Bern's farm.
-In addition to steak, chicken, seafood and even vegetarian options are available.
+In addition to steak, chicken, and seafood, vegetarian options are available.
 The wine list is astounding, consisting of one of the largest wine collections in the world featuring over 7000 vintages.
-After dinner, head to the Henry Waugh room for decadent desserts, after-dinner drinks and dancing.
+After dinner, head to the Harry Waugh room for decadent desserts, after-dinner drinks and dancing.
 Jacket, tie and reservations are required.
 (813-251-2421)